yashsuman15/SAM3_Batch_Inference/README.md

 ---

-## 📤 Upload Annotations to Labellerr
+## 📤 Review Annotations on Labellerr

+The notebook provides a complete workflow to upload your SAM3 annotations to Labellerr for review and refinement.

 ### Step 1: Set Up Environment Variables